wyrde/wyrde-comfyui-workflows/why-oh-why/random-prompt-hrf-20img-output/README.md

 * and does all that again.
 * total output is 20 images

+The big box at the end has spare nodes for easy copy pasting

 Includes some lora.
 There's also a places where moving noodles changes the generation.